 About the Social Work Program

-To equip baccalaureate-level social workers for a lifetime of empowering individuals, families, groups, organizations and societies to solve human problems both in their own communities and around the world.
-To develop leaders and practitioners who will advance the well-being of people, and promote inclusion, diversity, equity and social justice through education, community engagement, interdisciplinary studies, advocacy, leadership and lifelong learning.
+To equip baccalaureate level social workers for a lifetime of empowering individuals, families, groups, organizations, and societies to solve human problems both in their own communities and around the world, guided by a person-in-environment framework.
+To empower students to negotiate their overall health, well-being and resilience proactively and intentionally for longevity in the field.
+To develop leaders and practitioners who will advance the well-being of people, and promote inclusion, diversity, equity, and social justice, through education, community engagement, interdisciplinary studies, advocacy, leadership and lifelong learning.